QuaternionX/artoolkit-docs/7_Examples/example_arapp.md

+---
+uri: arapp-example-application
+meta_title: ARApp iOS Augmented Reality Example Application
+menu_title: ARApp iOS Example
+description: ARApp is designed specifically for the iOS environment, and so differs somewhat from the design of the examples for the desktop platforms.
+---

 #ARApp - iOS Example
 ARApp is designed specifically for the [iOS][ios_about] environment, and so differs somewhat from the design of the examples for the desktop platforms.
 It respects the iOS's model-view-controller design pattern.
 Calls to ARToolKit's C functions (part of the "model") are made entirely by the ARViewController class.
 ARViewController is a subclass of UIViewController, and is designed to be able to be reused in your own applications.
 When instantiated, it opens a video window, and creates an OpenGL rendering context.
 When dismissed, it disposes of the OpenGL context and closes the video window.